jarun/buku/README.md

 Added at index 15012014</pre>
 The assigned automatic index 15012014 is unique, one greater than highest index already in use in database.
 2. Add a bookmark, fetch page Title information from web:
-<pre>$ markit -a -o http://tuxdiary.com linux news, open source
+<pre>$ markit -a -w http://tuxdiary.com linux news, open source
 Title: [TuxDiary | Linux, open source and a pinch of leisure.]
 Added at index 15012014</pre>
 3. Update existing bookmark at index 15012014 with a new tag:
-<pre>$ markit -u 15012014 -o http://tuxdiary.com linux news, open source, magazine
+<pre>$ markit -u 15012014 -w http://tuxdiary.com linux news, open source, magazine
 Title: [TuxDiary | Linux, open source and a pinch of leisure.]
 Updated</pre>
 4. Delete bookmark at index 15012014: